-If you decide to skip these options, the following dialog box lets you type in a user name or a user abbreviation (which can be more practical in your later work).
-You can then click Create and open new project, name your project and save it to a place of your choice.
+When opening MAXQDA, you will see a window on the top left that lets you type in a user name or a user abbreviation (which can be more practical in your later work).

+To create your first MAXQDA project, click New Project, name your project and save it to a place of your choice.

-MAXQDA project files have the file ending MX12.
-You can also recognize these files in Windows Explorer or Mac Finder by the description "MAXQDA 12 Project".
+MAXQDA 2018 project files have the file ending MX18.
+You can also recognize these files in Windows Explorer or Mac Finder by the description "MAXQDA 2018 Project".